brightlingmeuk/ansible-local_users/README.md

 LOCAL_USERS
 ===========

-Manage the local users and groups on a system.
+Manage the local user accounts and groups on a system.

-This role by default will removed any users and groups not configured for the system within the user (non system) uid and gid range.
-This behaviour can be changed to not automatically remove users and groups or to manager more uids and gids.
+This role can be used to manage all accounts and groups on a system by removing unconfigured accounts and groups in a set UID and GID range.
+By default the UID and GID range is none system accounts and groups.
+This behaviour can be disabled.

+It can also be used to make sure the accounts and groups configured are as expected in the configuration by adding, updating  or deleting them on the system.

+A script called passgen.py is provided to generate passwords.

 Requirements
 ------------